-Issue of medical certificate.
-Amended by: L.N.
-262 of 2013. deck department (except for certain specialist personnel, whose fitness for the work which they are to perform is not liable to be affected by defective colour vision), his colour vision, are all satisfactory; and

-(b) that the seafarer is not suffering from any medical condition likely to be aggravated by, or to render the seafarer unfit for, service at sea or likely to endanger the health of other persons on board.

-11. (1) Subject to sub-rules (2) and (3), a duly qualified medical practitioner who issues a medical certificate under rule 10 shall specify the period of validity, from the date of the medical examination, for which the certificate is to remain in force.
+- (a) that the hearing and sight of the seafarer examined and, in the case of a seafarer to be employed in the deck department (except for certain specialist personnel, whose fitness for the work which they are to perform is not liable to be affected by defective colour vision), his colour vision, are all satisfactory; and - (b) that the seafarer is not suffering from any medical condition likely to be aggravated by, or to render the seafarer unfit for, service at sea or likely to endanger the health of other persons on board. - 11.
+(1) Subject to sub-rules (2) and (3), a duly qualified medical practitioner who issues a medical certificate under rule 10 shall specify the period of validity, from the date of the medical examination, for which the certificate is to remain in force.